 The need for training on your organization’s basics, like policies, technologies, products, services, and other crucial organizational knowledge is never going to change, but the way you make that information accessible can.
 One thing that will help your new sales reps advance faster?
 Quality learning and development.
 In fact, 72% of Millennials say they value opportunities to learn new skills and are more likely to value opportunities for career advancement.
 Invest in their growth and they’ll invest in yours.

 Start by connecting them with your top performers and peer mentors, and allow job shadowing to tap into a wealth of on-the-job experience.
 Even better, augment this process with knowledge sharing that makes tribal knowledge, reading materials, research, sales decks and any company information they need readily available anytime, anywhere.
 Packaging it as learn-as-you-go, hyper-relevant, and just-in-time learning opportunities will give millennials that instant gratification and make the process more engaging and meaningful.

 It turns out you have the perfect resources for attracting and keeping Millennial talent – the reps on your team.
 Ask them what they wish you did during their own onboarding process, or what they’d recommend to newbies on your team given what they know now.
 Those already-established Millennials are also perfect candidates for peer mentorship and guidance, so use them wisely!

-Onboarding is the first introduction to the company your millennial sales rep will experience, therefore it is vital to ensure quality learning and engagement that will propel them towards success and not the exit sign.
+Onboarding is the first introduction to the company your millennial sales rep will experience; therefore, it’s vital to ensure quality learning and engagement that will propel them towards success – and not the exit sign.